May 2025

 Family looking at documents in living room

-There’s a few reasons why your energy bill might be higher than you expected.
-These include:
+Why your energy bill might be higher than expected

 • Increased energy usage